More than just accumulating credit hours.

 Beloiters talk a lot about practice.
 But what does it mean to practice at Beloit?

-For our students, it means studying hard and then reflecting on and testing out what you’ve learned.
+For our students, it means studying hard, thinking about what comes next, and then reflecting on and testing out what you’ve learned.
 It means: internships, field work, study abroad, case studies, capstone requirements, community-based learning, start-up business plans, residences, funding our summer opportunities, and lab-based courses in almost any field of study.

 It means you study, work, absorb, connect.
 Think it through.
 Change what you’re doing.
 Choose a new approach.
 Then do it again.
 Because you get better with practice.